 The resort complex comprises twenty restaurants and bars, a Chi Spa and two private beaches.
-Facilities within the resort include three freshwater swimming pools, a fitness center, tennis courts, a dive center and a dedicated “Cool Zone” kids club.
+Facilities within the resort include three freshwater swimming pools, a fitness centre, tennis courts, a dive centre and a dedicated “Cool Zone” kids club.

 Al Waha is the largest and most family friendly of the three hotels in the resort and is located closest to the Kids Club and children's pool.
 It is also the best option for those who require guaranteed interconnecting rooms.